DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offline-install.md

         ...
     ```

-!!! note
+=== "Upgrade from v0.15.x to ≥v0.16.0"

-    When upgrading from v0.15.x (or lower) to v0.16.0 (or higher) versions,
-    the database connection parameters need to be modified.
+    When upgrading from v0.15.x (or lower versions) to v0.16.0 (or higher versions), you need to modify the database connection parameters.

-    Here is an example of modifying the database connection parameters:
+    Replace the key:

     ```yaml title="bak.yaml"
     USER-SUPPLIED VALUES: